trallnag/prometheus-ecs-discoverer/README.md

 * Extensive testing with high coverage ensures functionality.
 * More configuration options.
 For example structured logs.

----

-> Don't hesitate to open an issue if you have questions or ideas regarding
-    PromED.
-Since I'm currently using it in production I'm (still) motivated to work on it :wink:
->
-> -- <cite>trallnag</cite>

----

 ## Setup

 As this project is based on